jmettraux/aac_magic/src/_descriptions_in.md

 Fires a heat arrow at a single target.

-1d3 + `Cast` skill level damage unless the target succeeds at a Physical save.
+1d3 + _volume_ damage unless the target succeeds at a Physical save.

 Can be used to ignite easily flammable objects.